InverterNetwork/contracts/memory-bank/progress.md

 - The new segment validation in `PackedSegmentLib` improves clarity.
 - The overall plan for `FM_BC_DBC` integration remains sound once the library is stable.

-**Overall Assessment**: `DiscreteCurveMathLib_v1` and `PackedSegmentLib.sol` are stable, fully tested, and production-ready.
+**Overall Assessment**: `DiscreteCurveMathLib_v1`, `PackedSegmentLib.sol`, and the `DiscreteCurveMathLib_v1.t.sol` test suite are stable, fully tested, and production-ready.
 All documentation is being updated to reflect this.
 The project is ready to proceed with `FM_BC_DBC` implementation.